Climbing ropes are dynamic ropes. If you need ropes for rappelling, ziplines ect. you need to use static ropes. We are happy to help.

 Climbing rope for sport climbing and trad climbing

-Climbing rope is available in many different versions and editions here on the site.
-Which climbing rope you should choose depends on what you will be using it for.
-We have ropes with and without proofing for outdoor and indoor use, respectively, and we have climbing ropes in a number of different diameters.
-Climbing rope is available in by the metre.
+Climbing ropes are available in many different versions and editions on this page.
+Which climbing rope to choose depends on what it will be used for.
+We have ropes with and without impregnation for outdoor and indoor use, respectively, and we have climbing ropes in a number of different diameters.
+Climbing rope is available by the metres.

 Dynamic climbing rope

-The fact that a climbing rope is dynamic means that it can stretch by about 10% of its length.
-Because of this elasticity, you always climb on dynamic ropes, because it gives a softer fall with the climbing rope.
-Dynamic climbing rope is available both with and without water-repellent waterproofing for outdoor and indoor climbing respectively.
+The fact that a climbing rope is dynamic means that it can elongation about 10% of its length.
+Due to this elasticity, you always climb on dynamic ropes, because it gives a softer braking when you fall.
+Dynamic climbing rope is available both with and without water-repellent impregnation for outdoor and indoor climbing, respectively.